Updated 15 June 2026

 Most resignation guidance lives inside career-content publishers (Indeed, The Muse, Zippia, Wellfound, Teal) where the page is optimised first for keyword density and second for the user.
 Long word-counts pad out short answers.
 The same five paragraphs repeat across competitors.
 Most pages cite no primary sources.

 This site reverses that.
-The home page leads with the working generator, then the 4-element template, then the data behind each recommendation.
+The home page leads with the working generator, then the 4-element template, then the reasoning behind each recommendation.
 Sub-pages are scoped to a single question (what-not-to-say, rescinding, conversation scripts) and answer it tightly.
 Where a state has a real labor-code citation that changes the answer, we cite the statute.

 What is on this site